rapid7/pdf-renderer/README.md

 * Please be cautious with the potential values for target url and the potential recipients of the response.
 If the value of the targetUrl is a sensitive url, sensitive data could be exposed.
 For example, setting it to 169.254.169.254 (aws meta-data service) could expose information that you might not want exposed.

 ## TODO
+* create a unique bucket for s3 tests and delete it afterwards (blocker for next release)
 * add support for other headless browsers
 * make the QoS more robust (request method, time to generate, etc)
 * blacklist for targetUrl values
 * enable/disable for various features
 * add a way to return only the json (correlation is problematic here)
+* use the ec2 metadata service to resolve the region